 One option would be to get a hardware debugger attached through SWD, JTAG, etc. But this requires the device and determining how you can connect the hardware debugger.
 It would be a lot cleaner if you could run and debug the binary locally.
-Most likely, you will likely run into the problem that the embedded device you are testing is likely built for an architecture such as ARM, MIPS, etc, and your local machine is an X86_64 architecture.
+Most likely, you will run into the problem that the embedded device you are testing is built for an architecture such as ARM, MIPS, etc., and your local machine is an X86_64 architecture.
 To further complicate this, most binaries are dynamically linked and depend on libraries that are built for that architecture.
 This will cause the binary to fail when attempting to load these libraries.

 Enter the QEMU + BINFMT + GDB toolchain.
-Using these packages, it is possible to unpack a firmware, enumerate the target binary’s architecture, and provide a path for loading libraries from the extracted firmware’s filesystem.
-Today, I would like to provide an example of how you can use these tools to run an ARM binary from an extracted firmware native on an Intel X86_64 Kali Linux system.
+Using these packages, it is possible to unpack a firmware, enumerate the target binary's architecture, and provide a path for loading libraries from the extracted firmware's filesystem.
+Today, I would like to provide an example of how you can use these tools to run an ARM binary from an extracted firmware natively on an Intel X86_64 Kali Linux system.
 This blog post will cover the following objectives:

-• Installing QEMU, BINFMT, and GDB packages on Kali Linux
+- Installing QEMU, BINFMT, and GDB packages on Kali Linux

-• Attempting to run the binary without QEMU
+- Attempting to run the binary without QEMU

-• Attempting to run the binary with QEMU
+- Attempting to run the binary with QEMU

-• Using BINFMT to address library paths
+- Using BINFMT to address library paths

-• Using GDB to debug the emulated binary
+- Using GDB to debug the emulated binary

-Installing QEMU, BINFMT, and GDB packages on Kali Linux
+Installing QEMU, BINFMT, and GDB Packages on Kali Linux

 In order to run non-native binaries, you will need to install a few packages that make the emulation possible.